 If both your health insurer and car insurer pay for medical bills, will your health insurer ask to be reimbursed for claims they paid on?

 The answer is usually yes if insurers paid out overlapping payments for the same medical expenses.

 Is there any health insurance coverage for passengers of your automobile?

-Probably not, unless the passenger is also on your health policy, but knowing the answer can help you determine if you want to carry MedPay or PIP so that your car’s passengers will have some medical coverage if that is of importance to you.
+Probably not, unless the passenger is also on your health policy, but knowing the answer can help you determine if you want to carry MedPay or PIP so that your car’s passengers will have some medical coverage if that is important to you.